 I love root beer.
 When I say “love,” I mean altogether insanely obsessed.
 As in I would probably dig up your poor dead grandpa and punch him in the nose if that means I can get a swallow of the stuff.
 Of all the carbonated soft drinks created by man, root beer stands head and shoulders above them all.
+“Beer is liquid bread”, that is what some people say.
+And some just love drinking beer, all kinds of them!
+But if you are worried about you gaining some weight due to its consumption, you might check blog pages that talk about drinking beer without getting fat.
+If you are interested to know more about the aforementioned topic, you could visit webpages like Alcohol professor.

 (Sorry, North Carolina.
 I may live within your borders, but your favorite soda is garbage)